I hold a Master's

 of Science Degree in Counseling with an emphasis in Marriage and Family Therapy from San Francisco State University and a Bachelor's

 Degree in Communication Studies from Florida State University.
-I am a marriage and family therapist registered intern with the California Board of Behavioral Services and a member of the California Association of Marriage and Family Therapists.
-In the private practice setting I am employed and supervised by Alice Treves, MSW, LCSW License #22144.
+I am a licensed marriage and family therapist registered with the California Board of Behavioral Services and a member of the California Association of Marriage and Family Therapists.

 My academic, personal, and